catamphetamine/react-phone-number-input/README.md

 		})
 	])
 	.isRequired,

+	// Phone number value.
+	// Either a plaintext international phone number
+	// (e.g. "+12223333333" for USA)
+	// or a plaintext local phone number
+	// (e.g. "2223333333" for USA).
+	// If it's plaintext local then
-	value     : PropTypes.string,
+	// the `local` prop must be set (see below). value : PropTypes.string,

+	// This handler is called each time
+	// the phone number input changes its value. onChange : PropTypes.func.isRequired,

+	// (advanced)
+	// (you may skip this)
+	// By default the value is assumed to be a
+	// plaintext international phone number
+	// (e.g. "+12223333333" for USA).
+	// If it's supposed to be plaintext local instead
+	// (e.g. "2223333333" for USA)
+	// then this `local` prop must be set. local : PropTypes.bool,

+	// (advanced)
+	// (you may skip this)
+	// If `local` prop is set,
+	// then `value` is plaintext local.
+	// To trim trunk prefix for this plaintext local value
+	// set `prefix` prop to `false`.
-	onChange  : PropTypes.func.isRequired
+	prefix : PropTypes.bool
 }
 ```

-All other `props` are passed directly to the underlying `<input/>` component (and so it can be used with things like [`redux-form`](https://github.com/erikras/redux-form)).
+All other `props` are passed directly to the underlying `<input/>` component (and so it works with things like [`redux-form`](https://github.com/erikras/redux-form)).

 ### phoneNumberFormat